Nant y ffin

 All and singular his messuages, barns, buildings, lands, tenements, meadow, pasture, feedings, woods, underwood, waste, rents, reversions and services with all their appurtenances situate in the parishes of Merthyr Tydvyll and Kelligaer co.
 Glam.
 To hold of the chief lord of that fee by customary rents and services, the said Thomas appoints Hoel Christopher of Llanthewy Skynyd co.Mon yeoman and Roger Prichard of the Van co.
 Glam to be his attornies to make seisen

-1 mark is 2/3 of a pound, so the cost of the properties was about £134.
+One mark was 2/3 of a pound, so the cost of the properties was about £134.
 The 1573 purchase of the properties brought them into the Van estate which was the biggest estate in the area at that time.
-In 1611 a marriage was arranged between William Lewis (later to become Sir William Lewis) 2nd son of Sir Edward Lewis of the Van and Anne younger daughter of Edmund William of Gilfachfargoed who had built up a considerable estate in Gelligaer.
+In 1611 a marriage was arranged between William Lewis (later to become Sir William Lewis) 2nd son of Sir Edward Lewis of the Van and Anne younger daughter of Edmund William, of Gilfachfargoed, who had built up a considerable estate in Gelligaer.
 As part of the Marriage Settlement of 30th July 1611 all the Van properties in Gelligaer were combined with Edmund William’s Gelligaer properties.
 This meant that “Nant y ffin” became part of the Gilfachfargoed estate, while the other properties being in Merthyr, remained with the Van estate.
 Evidently the Deeds were given to the Gilfachfargoed estate.
 In the 1625/30 Senghennydd Manor survey most of the Gelligaer Van properties were still shown in the ownership of Sir Edward Lewis – the actual transfer not taking place till his death in 1628.
 So in this survey we still find all the properties recorded in Merthyr Parish as “Sir Edward Lewis four tenements in the tenure of Hywel Meredith (30 pence), John Thomas Griffith (40 pence), Rhys John (40 pence) and Rhys Thomas Evan (40 pence)”.

 In the Senghennydd manor survey of 1670 the properties were still recorded in the Merthyr section where it says “Edw Lewis esq & Edward Lewis esq for four severall tenements in Kelligaer”.
 The Merthyr properties being owned by Edward Lewis esquire of the Van whereas the Gelligaer properties were owned by his cousin Edward Lewis esquire of Gilfachfargoed.
 Further detail was provided showing the tenants as John Powell paying 40 pence, Howell Thomas paying 40 pence, William Lewis Thomas paying 30 pence and Jenkin Thomas paying 40 pence.
-A John Powell pays hearth tax in Brithdir Hamlet, a Jenkin Thomas pays for hearth tax in both Garthgynydd hamlet in Gelligaer and the neighbouring Forest Hamlet in Merthyr Tydfil.
+A John Powell pays hearth tax in Brithdir Hamlet, a Jenkin Thomas pays for hearth tax in both Garthgynydd hamlet in Gelligaer and in the neighbouring Forest Hamlet in Merthyr Tydfil.
 Jenkin Thomas was also shown paying 6 pence in Garthgynydd Hamlet in a 1660 tax.

-Following the death of Sir William Lewis in 1664 and his eldest son Edward in 1679, title to the estate was disputed and in a Chancery court case of 1684 we get a mention of the properties “and lands called Blaen Bargoed ycha Blaen bargoed issa” The exact settlement of the court case in not known but it is evident that these properties came into the ownership of Sir William’s third son William Lewis since in his Will of 1692 he says “I bequeath all my estate in Kelligar aforesaid except Tir blaen Bargoed which I give unto my wife Margrett Lewis, the said lands is called by name Tir Rees John Rees a Thir John Walter during her natural life….”.
+Following the deaths of Sir William Lewis in 1664 and his eldest son Edward in 1679, title to the estate was disputed and in a Chancery court case of 1684 we get a mention of the properties “and lands called Blaen Bargoed ycha Blaen bargoed issa” The exact settlement of the court case in not known but it is evident that these properties came into the ownership of Sir William’s third son William Lewis since in his Will of 1692 he says “I bequeath all my estate in Kelligar aforesaid except Tir blaen Bargoed which I give unto my wife Margrett Lewis, the said lands is called by name Tir Rees John Rees a Thir John Walter during her natural life….”.
 It was not unusual for farms to have local names as well as names that an estate might know them by, especially as there might be more than one farm on a property; and here we see that the farms are known as Tir Rees John Rees – presumably after Rhys John who was shown as a tenant in the 1625/30 survey and Tir John Walter who must also have been a tenant of the farm at some time.
-These would have been alternate names to the Blaen Bargoed ycha and Blaen bargoed issa in the court case.
+These would have been alternate names to the Blaen Bargoed ycha and Blaen Bargoed issa in the court case.

 “And also one other Messuage etc called Tyr blaen bargod ycha then in the tenure of Tho: Harry